I am going to try and lump all the information that pertains to all of the

 I did a complete budget of my

-original build here which includes all the little stuff I bought.
-Some of
+build here which includes all the little stuff I bought.
+Some of that

 Question - Can I buy a pre-built